Watching the water birds at Charlecote

 Cormorants are increasing along the Avon and they can often be seen fishing or perched in bankside trees.

-Winter brings a flock of 50 or more wigeon to the river, along with a few teal and one or two little grebes.
+Winter can bring a flock of wigeon to the river, along with a few teal and one or two little grebes.
 Some linger into April, but do not stay to nest.

 Less often something rarer, such as goosander or a little egret, puts in an appearance.